OOPSpam/blog/_posts/2023-03-16-spam-protection-for-gravity-forms.md

 ## Cloudflare

-[Cloudflare](https://www.cloudflare.com/) is a content deliver network.
+[Cloudflare](https://www.cloudflare.com/) is a content delivery network.
 It operates between your website visitors and your hosting.
 They deliver your website faster and securely across the globe.
 They also provide a free way to protect your website from known spammers.

 Follow [Add site to Cloudflare](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/) article in their official docs to change your website's DNS address and put it behind Cloudflare.
 By simple adding your website to Cloudflare isn't enough.
 You need to [enable Bot Fight Mode](https://developers.cloudflare.com/bots/get-started/free/) to activate this protection.
 If the visitor's IP is suspicious then a captcha (namely Turnstile) will appear and ask the user to solve the challenge.
 Note that the visitor will not be able to solve the captcha if cookies and javascript are disabled in their browser.